cipherstash-archive/cipherstash.js/stashjs-typeorm/README.md

 TypeORM can (and probably should!) be configured to keep indexes in sync with your database.
-That's achieved using a Subscriber called `IndexingSubscriber`,
+That's achieved by using a [subscriber](https://typeorm.io/listeners-and-subscribers#what-is-a-subscriber) called `IndexingSubscriber`,

 Add `IndexingSubcriber` to the subscribers list in your data-source and every time a record is created, updated, deleted or recovered it will